Revanthraghava/Python-learning/README.md

-This repository documents my daily Python practice, focused on building strong fundamentals through small, practical programs and projects.
+This repository documents my daily Python practice, focused on building strong fundamentals through practical programs and projects.
+Each folder represents a learning milestone with working code and incremental improvements.

 ## Day 4 – Score Analyzer